 No. Students shouldn’t be concerned with test technique in 10th grade.
 It’s more important for 10th graders to read frequently and make sure their basic math skills are on grade level.
 Wendy will be happy to suggest enjoyable books, magazines, and stories that students might like to read to improve their reading fluency and vocabulary.

 Do colleges prefer the SAT to ACT?

-It’s true that colleges used to prefer the SAT.
-But for the past 5–10 years, all colleges now accept the ACT, and colleges no longer have a preference.
+It’s true that colleges used to prefer the SAT, but all colleges now accept the ACT, and colleges no longer have a preference.
 Your student should take whichever test shows her to her best advantage.